Lynden, Washington: Events

 The Northwest Raspberry Festival is held annually during the third weekend in July.
 The festival includes a street fair, basketball tournament, car show, fun run, rock climbing wall, tours of raspberry fields and wineries, and a day-long ice cream social.
 Other annual events in Lynden include the Farmer's Day Parade in July and the Sinterklaas/Lighted Christmas Parade in December.

 In August, the annual Northwest Washington Fair draws over 200,000 people and serves as the regional fair for Whatcom County.
 It includes agricultural display, art and crafts, live entertainment, and vendors.
 The fair was founded in 1909.

 Performing arts and music

 The Claire Theatre in downtown Lynden was established in 1987 and hosts multiple community theater performances each year.
 The Lynden Music Festival has hosted musical performances at events throughout the year since 2009.
 Performances are often held in local businesses and churches.

 Religion

 The city is noted for its abundance of churches.
-At one time, Lynden claimed to hold the world record for most churches per square mile and per capita, although that is unsubstantiated.
+At one time, some people in Lynden claimed to hold the world record for most churches per square mile and per capita, although that is unsubstantiated.
 Due to the town's large population of those who attend or are members of Lynden's many churches, the town has had a long tradition of most businesses closing on Sunday.
-In recent years, businesses have started to open on Sundays, as in other communities; a law of 41 years prohibiting Sunday alcohol sales was repealed on October 20, 2008, due to a shift in public opinion.
+In recent years, businesses have started to open on Sundays, as in other communities; a 41 year old law prohibiting Sunday alcohol sales was repealed on October 20, 2008, due to a shift in public opinion.